Ashwal200/OOP_Ex2/README.md

 ### GetNumberOfLinesThreads  <kbd><</kbd> GetNumberOfLinesThreadPool
 Thread pool is faster than creating new threads because it avoids the overhead of creating and destroying threads.
 Thread pool maintains a collection of worker threads, which are available to perform tasks.
 When a task is submitted, one of the worker threads is assigned to perform the task.
 This eliminates the need to create a new thread for each task, which can be a time-consuming process.
 Additionally, thread pool also helps with managing and reusing threads, which can improve performance and reduce resource usage.

+# How to run the project
+In order to run this project follow this steps:
+  - Push on `code` and download the zip.
+  - Extract the zip file.
+  - Open a new java project.
+  - Write the file path.
+  - Open as project.
+  - You can use the test or make your own main.
+Now you can run the file successfully.